eaglesky/CodingPractices/AlgorithmsReview.md

 ## Tree
 ### Knowledge
 * Definition of tree, binary tree and binary search tree, and the differences between them.
 For BST, definition can vary slightly with respect to equality, if there could be duplicate values.
 * Balanced vs Unbalanced.
+  * Definition of balanced binary tree:
+    An empty tree is height-balanced.
+A non-empty binary tree T is balanced if:
+      * Left subtree of T is balanced
+      * Right subtree of T is balanced
+      * The difference between heights of left subtree and right subtree is not more than 1.
+    E.g. [Leetcode]Balanced Binary Tree.
-Two common types of balanced (binary search) tree are red-black tree and AVL tree.
+  * Two common types of balanced (binary search) tree are red-black tree and AVL tree.
 Usually the height of a balanced BST is O(log(N)).
 Search, insertion and deletion all take O(logN) time.
 Java implementation: TreeMap, based on red-black tree.
 * Definition of complete, full and perfect binary trees.
 * Number of nodes in perfect binary tree: n = 2^k - 1 (k is the number of levels)
 * Binary tree inorder, preorder and postorder traversal and their three implementations (see related problems below, remember the implementation of them except Morris). --N-ary trees?